uvicore/framework/README.md

 * Event pub/sub system.
 Subscribe to all Uvicore core events in the bootstrap process, ORM CRUD, authentication systems and any event fired from your packages.
 * And much more....documentation to come soon!

-## Warning

-This project is currently under heavy **active** development.
-Although I am using this framework in Production personally, I would advise you against it just yet.
-It is mostly stable but not feature complete.

 ## Feeling Dangerous?